sunesimonsen/unexpected-presentation/content/presentation.md

 ### Adding types

-Note: this would be very powerful if we could not provide new types.
+Note: this wouldn't be very powerful if we could not provide new types.

 ---